 I thought it would be great to share my experience with others and help them adapt.
-First I wanted to volunteer as a teaching assistant.
+At first I wanted to volunteer as a teaching assistant.
 They took me.
-Subsequently, one of the familiar teachers asked if I would like to try myself as a mentor, but this time in private courses, that is, from the company.
+Subsequently, one of the familiar teachers asked if I would like to try myself in the role of a mentor, but already in private courses, that is, from a company.
 I agreed.
 We had two different classes.
 The first is manual testing.
 There I taught the basics, which partly related to the introduction to automation: what it is and where you can develop.
 The second class, automation using the Selenium WebDriver + Java technical stack, is popular in the market.

 The main mistake is the wrong choice of profession

 The main mistake that the students of the courses made was not knowledge or skills, but banal, wrong choice of profession.
 Because of the hype of a low threshold for entering IT, people overestimate their capabilities.
 In my experience, a person may or may not work in IT.
 It seems obvious.
 After communication, learning the basics of testing, you can immediately tell what will come of it.